Reference Checking NAD Principals’ Handbook Excerpt

 “Has (the candidate) ever been accused of sexual misconduct with a minor?”

-The referent’s answer should be written down word for word, and the referent’s name and position should also be recorded.
+The referent’s answer should be written down word for word, as well as the date and the referent’s name and position should also be recorded.
 An affirmative answer requires further investigation.
 You should come to closure on any allegation.
-It may be that the accusation was unjustified and the candidate remains hireable.
+It may be that the accusation was unjustified and the candidate remains employable.

 All reference notes should be kept permanently but separate from personnel files.